broadinstitute/dig-aggregator-methods/RUN.md

 *           -> BioIndex
 ```

 As can be seen, `vep` and `bottom-line` are essentially the two core methods on which all other methods depend (and they do not depend on each other).
-The `gregor` method also uses a few outputs of a couple `ldsc` stages.
-So, as long as `vep`, `bottom-line`, and `ldsc` are run first, then the others can be run in any order (*).
+So, as long as `vep` and `bottom-line` are run first, then the others can be run in any order (*).

 ## Deprecated Methods